How to Calm Crying Babies: Proven Strategies for Parents

 Holding baby close and moving around with him/her

-Offering baby his/her hand to such onto
+Offering the baby a hand to suck onto

 Recognizing and addressing baby’s hunger cues